skyturtleio/svelix/README.md

 # Svelix

 An example repo for a modern monolith using Phoenix, Inertia.js, and Svelte 5.
+You can find the application running at https://svelix.skyturtle.io/

+It is deployed to a self-hosted VPS using [Coolify](https://www.coolify.io/).
+A healthcheck has been enabled using a custom plug module, `SvelixWeb.Healthcheck`.

+On the home page you will see a basic navbar with three links: `Home`, `Counter`, and `Stock`. `Home` and `Counter` are Svelte components and can be found within the `assets` directory.
+The `Home` page receives props (text in the `h1` tag and the name `Turtle`) from a standard Phoenix controller.
+The navigation for the links between these pages uses Inertia with the `use:inertia` Svelte directive. `Stock` is the default home page that ships with `mix phx.new my_app`.

+## Development

 Svelte requires an esbuild plugin so you need to have Node.js installed.
 This application was built using Node.js v22.13.1.

-You can find the application running at https://svelix.skyturtle.io/

-## Development
+Aside from that, it will have the same requirements as any other Phoenix app e.g., Postgres, Elixir, etc.

 To start your Phoenix server: